ultralytics/ultralytics/docs/en/help/contributing.md

 ## Open-Sourcing Your Projects with YOLO and AGPL-3.0 Compliance

-If you're considering building on YOLO models and releasing your work as open-source, it's essential to comply with the terms of the [GNU Affero General Public License v3.0 (AGPL-3.0)](https://www.gnu.org/licenses/agpl-3.0.html).
-This section provides a checklist, steps, and best practices to ensure your project adheres to AGPL-3.0 requirements.
+If you're planning to develop and release your own project using YOLO models, the [GNU Affero General Public License v3.0 (AGPL-3.0)](https://www.gnu.org/licenses/agpl-3.0.html) ensures that all derivative works remain open and accessible.
+This section provides guidance, including steps, best practices, and requirements, to help you open-source your project while complying with AGPL-3.0.

 ### Options for Starting Your Project

 You can kick-start your project using one of these approaches:

 1. **Fork the Ultralytics YOLO Repository**
    Fork the official Ultralytics YOLO repository directly from [https://github.com/ultralytics/ultralytics](https://github.com/ultralytics/ultralytics).
    - Use this option if you plan to build directly on the latest YOLO implementation.
    - Modify the forked code as needed while ensuring compliance with AGPL-3.0.

 2. **Start from the Ultralytics Template Repository**
    Use the Ultralytics template repository available at [https://github.com/ultralytics/template](https://github.com/ultralytics/template).
    - Ideal for starting a clean, modular project with pre-configured best practices.
    - This option provides a lightweight starting point for projects that integrate or extend YOLO models.

-### Checklist for AGPL-3.0 Compliance

-1. **License Consistency**:

-    - Your project must also be licensed under AGPL-3.0.
-    - Include a `LICENSE` file with the AGPL-3.0 text in your repository.

-2. **Source Code Availability**:

-    - Provide access to the full source code of your project, including all modifications and derivative works of YOLO models.
-    - If your project includes a web application, ensure users can access the source code of the server-side components.

-3. **Prominent Notices**:

-    - Clearly state that your project is licensed under AGPL-3.0.
-    - Attribute Ultralytics YOLO in your README or project documentation.

-4. **Modification and Distribution**:

-    - Inform users that they can modify and distribute your project under the same license terms.

-5. **Compliance with Dependencies**:
-    - Ensure any third-party dependencies are compatible with AGPL-3.0.

 ### What You Need to Open-Source

 To comply with AGPL-3.0, you must make the following components of your project openly available:

 1. **Your Entire Source Code**:

-    - Include all code for the application, including modifications to the YOLO models, scripts, and utilities.
+   - Include all code for the larger project containing your YOLO models, scripts, and utilities.

 2. **Model Weights** (if modified):
    - Share any fine-tuned or modified model weights as part of the open-source project.

 3. **Configuration Files**:
    - Provide configuration files such as `.yaml` or `.json` that define the training setup, hyperparameters, or deployment configurations.

 4. **Training Data (if redistributable)**:
    - If you include preprocessed or generated data that is redistributable, ensure it is part of the repository or clearly linked.

 5. **Web Application Components**:
    - Include all backend and frontend source code if your project is a web application, especially server-side components.

 6. **Documentation**:
    - Include clear documentation on how to use, build, and extend your project.

 7. **Build and Deployment Scripts**:
    - Share scripts for setting up the environment, building the application, and deploying it, such as `Dockerfiles`, `requirements.txt`, or `Makefiles`.

 8. **Testing Framework**:
    - Open-source your test cases, such as unit and integration tests, to ensure reproducibility and reliability.

 9. **Third-Party Modifications**:
-    - Provide source code for any third-party libraries you've modified.
+   - Provide source code for any third-party libraries you’ve modified.

 ### Steps to Open-Source Your Project

-1. **Choose AGPL-3.0 as Your License**:
+1. **Choose Your Starting Point**:
+   - Fork the Ultralytics YOLO repository or start from the Ultralytics template repository.

+2. **Set Your License**:
-    - Add a `LICENSE` file to your repository with the AGPL-3.0 license text.
-You can copy this text from [here](https://www.gnu.org/licenses/agpl-3.0.txt).
+   - Add a `LICENSE` file containing the AGPL-3.0 text.

-2. **Acknowledge Upstream Contributions**:
+3. **Credit Upstream Contributions**:

-    - In your README file, credit Ultralytics YOLO and link to its repository.
+   - Include attribution to Ultralytics YOLO in your README.
 For example:
      ```
      This project builds on [Ultralytics YOLO](https://github.com/ultralytics/ultralytics), licensed under AGPL-3.0.
      ```

-3. **Provide Complete Source Code**:
+4. **Make Your Code Public**:

-    - Upload all source code to a public repository (e.g., GitHub or GitLab).
+   - Push your entire project (including the components listed above) to a public GitHub repository.

-    - Include any configuration files, scripts, or dependencies required to run the project.
+5. **Document Your Project**:
+   - Write a clear `README.md` with instructions for setup, usage, and contributions.

-4. **Enable Issue Tracking and Contributions**:
+6. **Enable Contributions**:

-    - Set up an issue tracker for bug reports and feature requests.
+   - Set up an issue tracker and contribution guidelines to foster collaboration.
-    - Provide guidelines for external contributions, including pull requests and coding standards.

-5. **Inform Users About License Obligations**:
-    - In your documentation, explain AGPL-3.0 and how it applies to your project.
-    - Encourage users to respect the terms of the license when using or modifying your project.

-### Best Practices for AGPL-3.0 Projects

-- **Transparency**: Keep your code and documentation up-to-date.
-Clearly outline how to build, use, and modify your project.
-- **Community Engagement**: Foster an open-source community around your project by encouraging contributions and providing prompt feedback.
-- **Testing**: Implement continuous integration (CI) to ensure your code remains reliable and contributions don't break functionality.
-- **Security**: Regularly review your codebase for vulnerabilities and ensure sensitive data (e.g., API keys) is not included in your repository.
+By following these steps and ensuring you include all necessary components, you’ll comply with AGPL-3.0 and contribute meaningfully to the open-source community.
+Let’s continue fostering collaboration and innovation in computer vision together! 🚀

 ### Example Repository Structure